Monitoring Windows Services

 Add Windows Services to a Device

-To monitor a Windows service, follow the steps given below:
+To monitor a Windows service with OpManager's Windows service monitoring feature, follow the steps given below:

-- Go to Inventory> Click on the device for which you wish to add a windows service.
+- Go to the Inventory and click on the device to which you want to add a Windows Service monitor.

 - Confirm if the correct WMI credential is associated to the device.
 Else, configure the credential details in the device.

-- Click Monitors> Windows Service Monitors.
-This option will be available only for Windows servers.
+- Click Monitors → Windows Service Monitors.
+This option will be available only for devices being monitored using WMI.

 Note: The polling interval cannot be set at single monitor level.
 This value is same as the polling interval of the device.